KavyaVee00/CS-5004-Theory/README.md

 ```
 We have a parent class called Camera which contains common methods like taking a picture, zooming in, and zooming out.

-There are two child classes: GX750Camera and CanonShot, each representing a specific type of camera.
+There are two child classes: GX750Camera and CanonShot - each representing a specific type of camera.

 Both child classes  specify how each camera records, and also specify the special feature